 October 19, 1992: Apple launches the Mac IIvx, the first Macintosh computer to ship with a metal case and, more importantly, an internal CD-ROM drive.

-The last of the Macintosh II series, the Mac IIvx would experience one of the more notorious price adjustments in Apple history.
-Within five months of shipping, its launch price of $2,949 would be slashed to $1,899.
+The last of the Macintosh II series, the Mac IIvx experiences one of the more notorious price adjustments in Apple history.
+Within five months of shipping, Apple slashes the computer’s launch price of $2,949 to $1,899.
 That’s one way to reward early adopters!

-Code-named “Brazil,” the IIvx reportedly started out as a research project to see how an internal CD-ROM (Compact Disc Read-Only Memory) drive could be incorporated into a Mac.
-However, after then-CEO John Sculley delivered a speech at MacWorld Tokyo describing a future Macintosh with this functionality, it was rushed into production.
+Code-named “Brazil,” the IIvx reportedly started out as a research project to see how an internal CD-ROM drive (compact disc read-only memory) could be incorporated into a Mac.
+However, after Apple’s then-CEO John Sculley delivered a speech at Macworld Tokyo describing a future Macintosh with this functionality, Apple rushed the computer into production.

-At the time — at least from the perspective of a younger user — the Mac IIvx was an impressive machine, particularly if you primarily wanted a computer that could play games and utilize the other cutting-edge multimedia software of the era.
+At the time — at least from the perspective of a younger user — the Mac IIvx seemed like an impressive machine.
+Particularly so if you primarily wanted a computer that could play games and utilize the other cutting-edge multimedia software of the era.

 The rise of CD-ROM and QuickTime

-The Mac IIvx marked the beginning of Macs shipping with a built-in CD drive, which continued until Apple started to phase them out with the introduction of the MacBook Air in January 2008.
+The Mac IIvx marked the beginning of Macs shipping with a built-in CD drive.
+That practice continued until Apple started to phase out the devices with the MacBook Air launch in January 2008.
 (Apple finally eliminated the CD drive from iMacs in 2012.)

-On top of this, the IIvx came with support for a second monitor — letting Mac users significantly enlarge their desktop work area by moving documents, files and folders across both screens.
+On top of this, the IIvx could support a second monitor.
+This let Mac users significantly enlarge their desktop work area by moving documents, files and folders across both screens.

 So why isn’t the Mac IIvx more well-loved?

-With all of that stated, the Mac IIvx should be a beloved part of Apple history.
-So why is it often ignored — and, worse, why did it become one of the only Apple products in history to become a verb, in the sense that users talked about being “IIvx-ed?”
+With all of that stated, the Mac IIvx should occupy a beloved spot in Apple history.
+So why do so many people ignore it?
+And, worse, why did it become one of the only Apple products in history to become a verb?
+(Many disgruntled users talked about being “IIvx-ed.”)

-In terms of other specs, the IIvx boasted 4MB of RAM, an 80MB hard drive, 3 Nubus slots, an accelerator slot and 512K of video RAM (VRAM).
+In terms of other specs, the IIvx boasted 4MB of RAM, an 80MB hard drive, three NuBus slots, an accelerator slot and 512K of video RAM (VRAM).

-The Mac IIvx was repositioned as the entry-level Centris model (despite not having the Centris name), and Apple cut its price to $1,899.
-People who had rushed out to buy it when it was new were bilked out of more than $1,000 in just a few months.
+Apple repositioned the Mac IIvx as the entry-level Centris model (despite not bearing the Centris name).
+The company also cut the computer’s price to $1,899.
+People who rushed out to buy the IIvx at launch got bilked out of more than $1,000 in just a few months.
 The controversial early iPhone price reduction had nothing on this!

-Looking back from today’s vantage point, the Macintosh IIvx fills me with a real sense of nostalgia — and sums up pretty well Apple’s pros and glaring cons at the time.
+Looking back from today’s vantage point, the Macintosh IIvx fills me with a real sense of nostalgia.
+It also effectively sums up Apple’s pros and glaring cons at the time.

-On the plus side, the Mac IIvx was an impressive machine that almost comically ran rings around the MS-DOS-running beige plastic boxes many PC owners were using.
-It ran Apple’s System 7 operating system, and helped bring CD-ROM technology into people’s homes.
+On the plus side, the Mac IIvx was an impressive machine.
+It almost comically ran rings around the beige plastic boxes running MS-DOS that many PC owners used at the time.
+The IIvx ran Apple’s System 7 operating system, and helped bring CD-ROM technology into people’s homes.

-At the same time, its confused naming once again highlighted how impenetrable Apple’s product line had become less than a decade after shipping the original Macintosh.
-The fact that Apple rushed the Mac IIvx to market, then made it redundant within months (while upsetting Apple loyalists who had rushed out to buy it), also speaks to Apple’s chaotic culture in the early ’90s.
+At the same time, its confusing name once again highlighted how impenetrable Apple’s product line had become less than a decade after shipping the original Macintosh.
+The fact that Apple speeded the Mac IIvx to market, then made it redundant within months (upsetting loyalists who rushed out to buy it), also speaks to the company’s chaotic culture in the early ’90s.

 Do you remember the Mac IIvx?
 Leave your comments below.